 The standard Applicable Renomination Lead-Time shall be the next full hour +2, except for Trading Services where the standard Applicable Renomination Lead-Time shall be at least 30 minutes before the hour in question.

-The TSO may reduce this lead time for a specific Interconnection Point, an End User Domestic Exit Point or ZTP Trading Service after notifying the Network Users thereof by email.
-This notification shall specify the Interconnection Point, End User Domestic Exit Point or ZTP Trading Service, as well as the new Applicable Renomination Lead-Time and the time from which it applies.
-As from the specified time and until further notice, this new Applicable Renomination Lead-Time shall apply to the specified Interconnection Point, End User Domestic Exit Point or ZTP Trading Service.
+The TSO may modify this lead time for a specific Interconnection Point, an Installation Point, an End User Domestic Exit Point, a Domestic point for Injection or a ZTP Trading Service after notifying the Network Users thereof by email.
+This notification shall specify the Interconnection Point, Installation Point, End User Domestic Point, Domestic Point for Injection or ZTP Trading Service, as well as the new Applicable Renomination Lead-Time and the time from which it applies.
+As from the specified time and until further notice, this new Applicable Renomination Lead-Time shall apply to the specified Interconnection Point, Installation Point, End User Domestic Point, Domestic Point for Injection or ZTP Trading Service.

 Applicable Interruption/Constraint Lead-Time

-The Applicable Interruption/Constraint Lead-Time is the minimum lead-time the TSO shall apply to inform Network Users/End Users of any interruption or constraint, at an Interconnection Point or End User Domestic Exit Point, or of a change to the effective values of the Market Threshold(s).
+The Applicable Interruption/Constraint Lead-Time is the minimum lead-time the TSO shall apply to inform Network Users/End Users of any interruption or constraint, at an Interconnection Point, an Installation Point, a Domestic Point for Injection or an End User Domestic Point, or of a change to the effective values of the Market Threshold(s).

 The standard Applicable Interruption/Constraint Lead-Time for a given Gas Hour shall be 45 minutes after the last possible Renomination for said Gas Hour.